 Encourage the protection and preservation of historical landmarks and points of interest within the Township of Lebanon, and to advise the Township Committee on matters affecting the historical landmarks and points of interest.

 Encourage the acquisition and preservation of documents, records and relics of the Township of Lebanon, and whatever other documents or things that may relate to the history of the State of New Jersey and the United States of America.
-The Historian Committee will establish policy for accepting donations of historical artifacts for the museum collection, but donations of real estate or items with estimated value in excess of $2,000 will require Township Committee approval with the recommendation of the Historian Committee.
+The Historian Committee will establish policy for advising on accepting donations of historical artifacts for the Museum collection, but donations of real estate or items with estimated value in excess of $2,000 will require Township Committee approval.

 Maintain liaison and communication with public and private agencies and organizations of local, county, state and national scope whose programs and activities have an impact on the protection and preservation of the history and historical points of interest of the Township of Lebanon, or who can be of assistance to the purpose of the Historian Committee.
 Such activities include pursuing grants or other funding from such agencies or organizations, subject to approval of the Township Committee prior to any grant application.